 An interesting thing about the car’s design came out many years later.
 For quite some time, Volvo had claimed that the styling was Italian.
 However, it was later revealed that it was actually done by Pelle Peterson, while his father was helming the P1800 development project.
 Granted, Peterson studied under Pietro Frua, so there was indeed at least a bit of Italian influence.

-How a car goes from ruin to glory
+How does a car go from ruin to glory?

 Given enough time, even the best classic can turn into trash.
 When people are not aware of what they have, they tend to neglect it.
 Thankfully, some folks like to take on the task of reviving these forgotten gems.
 Such was the case with the 1966 P1800 that inspired this article.